Ivana505/art-of-chocolate/README.md

 ![Social Media Icons](media/images/social_media_icons.png)

-### Landing page and features - Anonymous and Registered User
+### Landing page and features for Anonymous and Registered User

 - Lnading page is showing chocolate products available in the shop, their prices and type of chocolate.